 Calcium is an important nutrient that plays a role in several bodily functions, including supporting nail and bone health.
-Some people may experience calcium deficiencies, which might cause dry, brittle nails.
+As such, some people with calcium deficiencies may experience dry, brittle nails.

 Calcium deficiencies result from insufficient calcium in the diet or the body not absorbing calcium properly.